FIFA World

-FIFA World is a defunct free-to-play massively multiplayer online football game developed by EA Canada.
+FIFA World was a free-to-play massively multiplayer online football game developed by EA Canada.
 It was announced on 9 August 2013 and later an open beta was released on 12 November 2013 in Brazil and Russia.
 The open beta was made available globally on 20 May 2014, with support in English, German, French, Russian, Spanish, Mexican Spanish, Brazilian Portuguese, Polish and Turkish.
 Italian was included with the release of version 9.0 of the game on 5 November 2014.
 Players could play the game using their keyboard, a combination of their keyboard and mouse or a game controller.

 Like with the main releases of FIFA, Lionel Messi featured on promotional images and the title screen of the game.
 Arda Turan was announced as an ambassador for the game in Turkey on 27 August 2014, with Eden Hazard announced as another ambassador for the video game on 15 September 2014.

 FIFA World, along with other EA free-to-play titles Battlefield Heroes, Battlefield Play4Free, and Need for Speed: World, went offline on 14 July 2015.